-Do you know how valuable your company is?
-Regulations, finances and growing pains can make it hard to understand the true value of your business.
+Regulations, finances and growing pains can make it hard to understand the true value of your company.
 Knowing the value of your business is critical for acquisitions, exit-planning strategies and the general health and well-being of your business.

-Business valuation is an independent appraisal of the worth of your company and how much it would potentially sell for.
+Business valuation is an independent appraisal of the worth of your company.

 Further, a valuation is important for any stage business because it prepares you for a transaction triggering event, even when you don’t see one in your near future.